 In order for community media to be effective, it should:-

-· focus on social norms, social policies, culture and a supportive social-cultural
+- Focus on social norms, social policies, culture and a supportive social-cultural environment.

-· negotiate the best way forward, in a partnership between the community and the
+- Negotiate the best way forward, in a partnership between the community and the station

 Community TV framework:

-To promote the availability of television programs about matters of local significance; and
+- To promote the availability of television programs about matters of local significance;

 The role of the community TV should be primarily of a public service non profit nature, facilitating self-expression through free and open access by members of the community.
 The community TV should: